Young adults make up growing share of coronavirus cases in Virginia, but few are hospitalized

 “It’s too early to see if that’s happening yet,” Avula said.

 The number of outbreaks reported in the state the week leading up to Oct.
-24 was the highest since the pandemic began, 70, said Norman Oliver, state health commissioner.
+24 was the highest since the pandemic began, 70, said state Health Commissioner Norman Oliver.

-College campuses do not appear to be driving higher case counts in 20 to 29-year-olds.
-VCU reported 31 active cases Tuesday, and the university said it hasn’t had more than 30 new cases in a week since the beginning of October.
-James Madison, which had to close its campus in August because of an outbreak, is down to 24 active cases.
+College campuses do not appear to be driving higher case counts in 20- to 29-year-olds.
+Virginia Commonwealth University reported 31 active cases Tuesday, and the school said it hasn’t had more than 30 new cases in a week since the beginning of October.
+James Madison University, which had to close its campus in August because of an outbreak, is down to 24 active cases.

 Nationally, colleges have been cited for driving up the number of cases among young adults, Avula said, though that hasn’t been the case in Virginia.